 The SSAC approved the Final Report in May 2012.
 At its meeting on 27 June 2012 (in Prague) the GNSO Council passed a motion by which it approved the delivery of the Final Report to the Board.
 In its motion, the Council also agreed to review the recommendations in the Final Report and to provide to the Board its advice with regard to those recommendations that may have policy implications.

+SAC054: SSAC Report on the Domain Name Registration Model was released in June 2012 and concerns information associated with a domain name from the creation of its registration till its expiration and proposes a structured and extensible, generic data model.

 At its meeting on 17 October 2012, the GNSO Council approved a motion accepting the IRD-WG Final Report recommendations.
 The motion included the following clauses that resulted in the development of this Final Issue Report: